dannyvankooten/www.dannyvankooten.com/content/blog/2022/2022-11-29-minifying-top-websites.md

 | 75%   |     2.7e+07 |         7533    |
 | max   |     5.5e+08  |       153300    |

 The median cache lifetime encountered was 1 month.
-25% of websites asked the browser to cache their assets for 24 hours and 10% asked for just 3 minutes.
+25% of websites asked the browser to cache their assets for 24 hours and 10% asked for just 5 minutes.

-First, I think the above is quite good already.
+I think the above is quite good already.
 Even taking into account that the results might be underestimating things because it only looks at assets defined in the static HTML.

 It shows that these popular websites are pretty much all applying best practices we've known for years:

 - [Use gzip compression](https://docs.nginx.com/nginx/admin-guide/web-server/compression/).
-Less than 4 requests out of several thousand did not have gzip compression enabled for their responses<sup>3</sup>.
+Only a handful requests out of several thousand did not have gzip compression enabled for their responses<sup>3</sup>, and IIRC most of these were for error responses.
 - Minify your assets in production.
-Across the top 500 websites, only a few kilobytes worth of data could be saved by using better minification tools (on average).
+Across the top 500 websites, I was only able to shave off an average of 11 kilobytes per website.
 - [Instruct the browser that your assets can be cached](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) in between requests.
 Over 50% of these popular websites had an average cache directive of about 1 month.